usaid-cs/yesterday-i-learned/random.md

 1. A [micromort](https://en.wikipedia.org/wiki/Micromort) is a measure of probability of death.
 It is (more or less) the amount associated with risk for each action a person is willing to pay to die doing that event.
 For example, for every 27km you walk, you get one micromort.
 1. [Bandy](https://en.wikipedia.org/wiki/Bandy) is an ice sport like hockey, except the puck is a ball.
 The Canadian Bandy headquarters is in Winnipeg, and it never wins Russia in their own game.
 1. At the start of a new job, you are not meant to blend in; instead, find the problems related to the workplace to make sure your next job search includes them as a requirement.
-1. Coworkers value three things: *C*ompetence, *C*haracter, and *C*onsistency.
-1. The *Guinea Worm* is a parasite that only infects humans.
-It enters through the digestive system, and reproduces by crawling out of the victim's foot.
-It will most likely be the first parasite to ever be eradicated.
 1. Every girl loves to eat and travel.
 Every girl loves family and friends and, sometimes "loves" good scotch or whiskey.
 1. [POST/Redirect/GET][wikipedia 16]: by returning a 30x response in your POST, the user will be forced to GET a different page, which means the user will not be able to POST to the same page again.
 1. Caps at the ends of bike handles are supposed to prevent them from making a human sausages when it hits any part of the body.